Saturday, October 24, 2015

 The only non embellished area on this rifle.
 Actually this lets your eyes fixate on the fantastic relief carving on the cheek side of rifle.

-This seven pierced patchbox is one of our favorite design and is found on other rifles by the great masters of this area, Frederick Sheetz and William Britton.
+This seven-pierced patch box is one of our favorite designs.
+It is also found on rifles by the great masters of this area, Frederick Sheetz and William Britton.

-Hidden lid release is found on the bottom panel of the patchbox.
-Pushing below the lower left hand screw releases the lid.
+A hidden lid release is found on the bottom panel of the patchbox.
+Pushing below the lower left-hand screw releases the lid.

 Note the line in the lower butt-stock region in the above picture.
 This is found on a few early Hampshire County rifles.
 The wood was added during construction as not to waste a premium piece of maple.